 Furthermore, foreign investment had a great recovery in the third quarter.
 The Bajio Region alone received millions of dollars in foreign direct investment aimed towards technology and communications.
 Brazilian data center giant, ODATA, was part of that recovery as it invested over $100 million USD in Queretaro to enter the North American market.

-If there is something we can take from 2020 is that the Mexican economy is strong and resilient.
+If there is something we can take from this year is that the Mexican economy in 2020 is strong and resilient.
 The year might not have started as we wanted, and got tougher midway, but by the end of the third quarter it was back on its feet.
 One thing is clear, we will receive 2021 with open arms and great hope.